Manage your cannabis cultivation, processing or sale for medical purposes licence: Add, change or remove a licence class

 Notices to local authorities

-Before submitting your request to change your licence subclass, send a notice to local authorities as an applicant.
+Before submitting your request to change your licence subclass, send a notice to local authorities as though you were applying as an applicant for a new licence subclass.

 Required information